sammoe60/overfitting-underdogs/README.md

 ## Contributions:
 #### Sam Moe:
--Worked on the Wine DataSet and visuals with collaborators -Did research on Advantages and Disadvantages
+- Worked on the Wine DataSet and visuals with collaborators
+- Did research on Advantages and Disadvantages
 #### Will Crocker:
--Worked on the Cars93 DataSet with collaborators
+- Worked on the Cars93 DataSet with collaborators
--Did research of Jargon, usablity, and target Datasets
+- Did research of Jargon, usablity, and target Datasets
 #### Adi Palapati:
--Worked on the Titanic DataSet and visuals
+- Worked on the Titanic DataSet and visuals
--Did research on hyperparameters and find useful resources
+- Did research on hyperparameters and find useful resources